davidvos/ir_assignment_uva/README.md

 word2vec_search.search(doc_embeds, query_text)
 ```

 where doc_embeds are the document embeddings previously created, and query_text a string that contains a random query.
-The output will be a sorted list of all document id's and their corresponding score given the query (cosine similarity.
+The output will be a sorted list of all document id's and their corresponding score given the query (cosine similarity).

 ## Getting Started